 Limits to price stability

 In broad terms, price pressures can originate from the demand or the supply side of the economy.
 On the demand side, spending that outstrips or falls far short of existing productivity capacity can generate demand-pull inflation or deflation.
-On the supply side, shortages of key resources or categories of workers can result in bottlenecks even while there is spare plant and equipment.
-In addition, variations in productivity, wages, the average pricing markup, taxes on production, interest rates and indexation policies can all affect prices through cost channels.
+Even while activity remains within overall capacity limits, shortages of key resources or categories of workers can result in bottlenecks that undermine price stability.
+On the supply side, variations in productivity, wages, the average pricing markup, taxes on production, interest rates and indexation policies can all affect prices through cost channels.

 In practice it is not always easy to distinguish supply-side and demand-side influences on the price level, but conceptually it can be helpful to keep them separate.